First-principles systems builder

 e-Core · February 2016 – May 2017 · Porto Alegre, Brazil

-→ Built near-realtime auth platform without sacrificing security.
-Implemented custom nonce calculation on mutual TLS using Erlang and RabbitMQ, contributed plugin back to RabbitMQ project.
-Built air-gapped firmware signing process using Yubikey hardware API for supply chain integrity.
+• Implemented custom nonce calculation on mutual TLS using Erlang and RabbitMQ; contributed the plugin back to the RabbitMQ project.
+Built an air-gapped firmware signing process using the Yubikey hardware API. ~30% infrastructure cost reduction through protocol optimization.

 Education & Recognition

-12+ Patents Filed — Computer vision model monitoring, cryptographic video signing, multi-modal scene understanding, device optimization, smart storage
+• 12 patents filed in computer vision model monitoring, cryptographic video signing, multi-modal scene understanding, device optimization, and privacy-preserving evaluation

-Languages: English (Native-level), Portuguese (Native), Spanish (Professional), German (Conversational), Italian (Basic)
+• Languages: English (fluent), Portuguese (native), Spanish (professional), German (conversational), Italian (conversational)